wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Robert E. Ellsworth Correctional Center

-How do I search for an Inmate in Wisconsin State Prison?
+How Do I Search For An Inmate In Wisconsin State Prison?

-Querying parties can obtain information such as the inmate’s criminal offense history and probation/parole details.
+Querying parties typically obtain information such as the inmate’s criminal offense history and probation/parole details.
 However, the search tool may provide limited information on inmates.
 Persons who wish to make inquiries about the inmate search tool can send a U.S mail to the address:

 Department of Corrections